joedolson/accessible-twin-cities/readme.txt

-=== Accessible Twin Cities ===
+=== Universal ===
 Contributors: joedolson
 Donate link: http://www.joedolson.com/donate.php
 Tags: accessibility-ready, translation-ready, responsive-layout, two-columns, black, blue, gray, white, light, custom-header, custom-menu, custom-background, custom-colors, featured-images, sticky-post
 Requires at least: 3.8.2
 Tested up to: 3.9.1
-Stable tag: 1.0.0
+Stable tag: 0.9.0
 License: GPLv2 or later

-Accessible Twin Cities: ready for accessibility, responsive, and waiting for your content.
+Universal: ready for accessibility, responsive, and waiting for your content.

 == Description ==

-Accessible Twin Cities is part of the Cities project, a project to create themes that will help you build accessible web sites.
-Accessible Twin Cities includes extensive inline documentation about the accessibility features of the theme - use it to learn, to extend, or for your own theme!
-Out of the box, Accessible Twin Cities is responsive and flexible, letting you build the web site you need for blogging or business.
+Universal is part of the Cities project, a project to create WordPress themes that will help you build accessible web sites.
+Universal includes extensive inline documentation about the accessibility features of the theme - use it to learn, to extend, or for your own theme!
+Universal is responsive and flexible, letting you build the accessible web site you need for blogging or business.

 == Licensing: ==